Rethinking Quantum Repeaters: Balancing Scalability, Feasibility, and Interoperability: SEG-ED Error Analysis

+In the following, we first show how the input state can be represented as a diagonal vector by proper choice of the basis, and then use the matrix relationship in \cref{eq:mat_rep_diag} to model the encoding operation.
+This substantially reduces the computational complexity of such calculations, allowing us to analytically calculate the output state.

-The preparation of the state \(\ket{\logicalplus}\) can be completed using different methods.
+The state \(\ket{\logicalplus}\) can be prepared using different methods.
 Here, we consider that deterministic gate-based preparation~\cite{Bratzik_SKRencoded:2014} is employed, which requires the usage of two noisy CNOT gates.
-Therefore, following our depolarization model for noisy gates, the state prepared in \(\genqsys{A_1A_2A_3}\), which we denote by \(\rho_{\ket{\logicalplus}}\), can be written as~\cite{Bratzik_SKRencoded:2014}:
+Therefore, following our depolarization model for noisy gates, the state \(\rho_{\ket{\logicalplus}}\) prepared in \(\genqsys{A_1A_2A_3}\) can be written as~\cite{Bratzik_SKRencoded:2014}: